mpb-cal/movieListingsServer/README.md

 # Movie Listings Server

 Reads web pages of local movies theaters nightly.
 Extracts showtimes from HTML, stores data in JSON and CSV files which are served by a node/express server.
+I made this because google took away google movies, which was simple and good, and I don't want to have to open 10 or more tabs to see what movies are playing.

 Developed with:
 - express.js for back end server